LukasYan30/lukasyan30.github.io/_pages/about.md

 Hi, I am Hailong Yan (严海龙), currently pursuing my Master's degree in the School of Information and Communication Engineering (SICE) at the University of Electronic Science and Technology of China (UESTC).

-My current research focuses on **Creative AIGC** and **Efficient Low-Level Vision**.
+My current research focuses on **Image/Video Generation** and **Efficient Low-Level Vision**.
 If you share similar interests or would like to explore potential collaboration, please feel free to reach out!

 # 🔥 News
 - *2026.04*: &nbsp;🎉🎉 MobileIE was awarded the Runner-Up in the MAI Learned Smartphone ISP Challenge @ CVPR 2026.